hamdyaea/Conky-weather-meteo/README.md

 You have to let +1 if you are in UTC+1, +2 if you are in UTC+2 etc.
 Read the information inside the sunsetsunrise.sh file.
 It use the service of https://sunrise-sunset.org/api

+## Islamic Adhan pray time

+Change all the paths in .conkyrc and the other files to your /home/youruser/

+First make executable islamictime.sh with chmod +x islamictime.sh

+Change the location to yours and the timezone to yours.
+You can fint all the information about it there : https://aladhan.com/prayer-times-api

+## Languages

+I writed it in french but you can modify the .conkyrc and the two shell scritps to your languages.

 ## Developer - Author